Impression Products, Inc. v. Lexmark International, Inc.: International exhaustion

 The court then turned to the only Supreme Court case on foreign exhaustion, Boesch v.
 Graff.
 In that case, Graff was the assignee of a US patent.
 Boesch bought the product from a German supplier who had a prior-user right under German law to make and sell the product, because the supplier had begun activity before the application for the German counterpart patent was filed.
 The US assignee and the inventor had no connection with Boesch.
 When Graff imported the product into the US, Boesch sued for infringement.
 The US courts found Boesch liable.
 The rights that Boesch had under German law did not entitle him to import the product into the US.
 That is governed by US law.
 The US patentee had never "received any royalty or given any license to use the patented article in any part of the United States."

 Accordingly, the court held, a foreign sale does not of its own force authorize importation into the US.

-This does not mean, however, that a patentee by its conduct cannot waive its US rights, be estopped from asserting them, or be found to have granted an implied license.
+This does not mean, however, that a patentee by its conduct cannot waive its US rights, be stopped from asserting them, or be found to have granted an implied license.

 The court expressed concern that overruling Jazz Photo would harm the US drug industry:

 There seems to be no dispute that U.S.-patented medicines are often sold outside the United States at substantially lower prices than those charged here and, also, that the practice could be disrupted by the increased arbitrage opportunities that would come from deeming U.S. rights eliminated by a foreign sale made or authorized by the U.S. patentee.